What are rodents?

 Rodents are pests that most homeowners are very familiar with and at one time or another will likely have in their yard or home.

 Rats and mice especially have developed a close relationship with people, learning that our properties provide a safe environment and access to multiple places to forage for food and water.
-In the Los Angeles area and across much of the country, there are three species of rodents most likely to make themselves at home in our structures: house mice, Norway rats, and roof rats.
+There are three species of rodents most likely to make themselves at home in our Culver City homes: house mice, Norway rats, and roof rats.

 While all species of rodents have different appearances, habits, and food preferences, all rodents have constantly growing front incisors.
 Throughout a rodent’s entire life, their front incisors continuously grow.
 They have to continually gnaw on objects to stop their teeth from overgrowing and preventing them from being able to eat.